GM to sell its 7-percent stake in French automaker Peugeot

-DETROIT General Motors Co (GM.N) said Thursday it will sell its entire 7 percent stake in French alliance partner PSA Peugeot Citroen (PEUP.PA) because the investment is no longer necessary.
+DETROIT Dec 12 General Motors Co said Thursday it will sell its entire 7 percent stake in French alliance partner PSA Peugeot Citroen because the investment is no longer necessary.

 GM will sell the 24,839,429 shares through a private placement to institutional investors.
 The company had acquired the stake in Peugeot when it entered into an alliance with the French company in March 2012.